johnnyschuz12/ml/README.md

 ## Handwritten Digits

-Classify digits based on the MNIST dataset.
+Classify digits (0-9) based on the MNIST dataset.

 ##

 ## CIFAR Dataset

-Classify images such as trucks, bats, planes and ships.
+Classify images such as trucks, bats, planes, ship, etc... from the CIFAR dataset.

+##

+## Fashion Dataset

+Identify different types of clothing such as shoes, pants, shirts, etc.